DisCoTec/discotec.github.io/2023/ice.md

 - *Proofs about Network Communication: For Humans and Machines* by Wolfgang Jeltsch and Javier Díaz
 - *Revisiting Benchmarking for Concurrent Runtime Verification (Oral Communication)* by Duncan Paul Attard
 - *Comprehensive Specification and Formal Analysis of Attestation Mechanisms in Confidential Computing (Oral Communication)* by Muhammad Usama Sardar, Thomas Fossati and Simon Frost
-- *Type qualifier inference and code synthesis for a better data-centric synchronisation experience* by Ana Almeida Matos, António Ravara, Hervé Paulino, Jan Cederquist, João Matos and Marco Giunti
+- *Type qualifier inference and code synthesis for a better data-centric synchronisation experience (Oral Communication)* by Ana Almeida Matos, António Ravara, Hervé Paulino, Jan Cederquist, João Matos and Marco Giunti

 ## Programme and Pre-proceedings  {#programme}